-Shares in respect of which income is distributed to Shareholders.
+"Income Shares" Shares in respect of which income is distributed to Shareholders.

-The instrument of incorporation of the Company as amended from time to time.
+"Instrument of Incorporation" The instrument of incorporation of the Company as amended from time to time.

-The International Tax Compliance Regulations - means SI 878/2015 implementing obligations arising under the following agreements and arrangements: European Union Council Directive 2011/16/EU (sometimes known as "the DAC"); the Multilateral Competent Authority Agreement on the Automatic exchange of Financial Account Information signed by the government of the UK on 29th October 2014 in relation to agreements with various jurisdictions to improve international tax compliance based on the standard for automatic exchange of financial account information developed by the Organisation for Economic Co-Operation and Development (sometimes known as "the CRS"); and the agreement reached between the government of the UK and the government of the USA to improve tax compliance (sometimes known as "the FATCA Agreement").
+"The International Tax Compliance The International Tax Compliance Regulations - means SI Regulation" 878/2015 implementing obligations arising under the following agreements and arrangements: European Union Council Directive 2011/16/EU (sometimes known as "the DAC"); the Multilateral Competent Authority Agreement on the Automatic exchange of Financial Account Information signed by the government of the UK on 29th October 2014 in relation to agreements with various jurisdictions to improve international tax compliance based on the standard for automatic exchange of financial account information developed by the Organisation for Economic Co-Operation and Development (sometimes known as "the CRS"); and the agreement reached between the government of the UK and the government of the USA to improve tax compliance (sometimes known as "the FATCA Agreement").

-One or all of the Investment Managers referred to in the directory at the start of this prospectus.
+"Investment Managers" One or all of the Investment Managers referred to in the directory at the start of this prospectus.